nf-core/website/sites/docs/src/content/docs/usage/quick_start/introduction.md

 - **Community conduct**: It’s important that this community is an open, collaborative, and welcoming environment.
 Read our nf-core [Code of Conduct](https://nf-co.re/code_of_conduct).
 - **Channels**: The nf-core Slack has a channel for just about everything!
 Common topics and each pipeline has its own channel.
 When you join, you will automatically be signed up to some of our favorite channels.
 You can leave and join groups at any time.
-- **Github invitations**: Post your GitHub username on the [`#github-invitations`](https://nfcore.slack.com/archives/CEB982K2T) channel and we will send you an invitation to join the nf-core GitHub organization.
+- **Github invitations**: If you want to get involved with development of any kind (even documentation!), post your GitHub username on the [`#github-invitations`](https://nfcore.slack.com/archives/CEB982K2T) channel and we will send you an invitation to join the nf-core GitHub organization.
 - **Your Slack profile**: Don’t forget to fill in your profile (especially your GitHub username) so your accounts are linked.
 - **Nextflow forum**: There is also a Nextflow Community Forum for asking Nextflow questions.
 Follow [this link](https://community.seqera.io/) to join.
 - **Say hey!**: Introduce yourself in [`#say-hello`](https://nfcore.slack.com/archives/C04F9UNM46M) If you need inspiration, community members often share a few fun notes about their backgrounds, their goals, and some of their favorite things.